cbuchner1/CUDAManagedHeap/README.md

 Also note that my main test environment is using clang++-20 as the CUDA compiler.
 The CMakeLists.txt may require some modifications to work with other compilers

-## Possible Future Improvements

-The host specific alloc and dealloc functions currently call into device kernels instead of providing a performant, CPU-optimized implementation of these functions.

 ## Resources